JadedChara/Terminus-game-dev/README.md

 ## A Brief Introduction...
 When I set out to make this, I aimed to introduce adaptability into a framework I had created.
 I am by no means a professional, but I do enjoy being able to streamline the process for others!

+I am currently working on resecuring the client stuff so that we can avoid exploits.
+I'm not sure how to pass checks on movements or actions yet, so it won't be perfect.

+~ J (Nightstrike)

 ## Dependencies

 These are not necessary to state explicitly, but if for some reason they don't get pulled when you use this package, then please refer to this repo's `index.js` for how you'd reference your imports.